Federico-Pesare/Telerilevamento2025/README.md

 # Telerilevamento 2025

-This repo is related to the Course on remote Sensing in R at UNIBO
+This repository is related to the course on Remote Sensing in R at UNIBO.

 ## Used languages